Vaccine Services

-At Atheda, we store and offer various types of vaccines on-site extending beyond the traditional healthcare delivery.
-Find 12+ vaccines like flu, COVID-19, MMR, Pneumococcal, HPV, hepatitis B and more.
+At Altheda Medical Center, we store and offer a wide range of vaccines on-site, extending beyond traditional healthcare delivery.
+You can find over 12 types of vaccines, including flu, COVID-19, MMR, Pneumococcal, HPV, hepatitis B, and more.

 Certified immunizer on-site.